NCAR/lrose-titan/projects/ams2025/README.md

 This converts the raw HDF5 data into cfradial, with no QC steps applied.

+We have, however, added the signal-to-noise (SNR) field, as derived from the reflectivity field DBZ.
+SNR is needed for later QC steps.

 You can view the results using HawkEye:

 ```